 Check to see if you have an old binder at your house that can be repurposed as your printable household budget binder.
 If you don’t have a binder, a basic folder will work for now.
 Additionally, if you are more tech-minded, you could scan your completed monthly budget forms printable to your computer.

-Just remember, if you are using a 3-ring binder, you will need a 3-hole punch, as well!
+Just remember, if you are using a 3-ring binder to store your printable budget templates, you will need a 3-hole punch, as well!

 How To Complete a Budget Template Printable

 Completing my free printable personal budget template is not really complicated, but it does require some math and a little research.
-Set aside about an hour to complete to the free printable monthly budget planner.
+Set aside about an hour to complete the free printable monthly budget planner.

-Step 1: Subscribe and Print the Monthly Budget Worksheet Printable
+Step 1: Print the Monthly Budget Worksheet Printable

-As I already mentioned, my home budget template printable is free when you subscribe to the blog.
+As I already mentioned, my home budget template printable is free and you can get it here.
 It is designed to be printed and then completed – so, naturally, you will need to print the form.
-It is a PDF format that is ready to print – just remember to select black-and-white if you don’t want to use color ink for this project.
+My free budget worksheet is a PDF format that is ready to print – just remember to select black-and-white if you don’t want to use color ink for your monthly budget templates.

 Step 2: Review the Categories on the Printable Monthly Budget Planner

-My printable home budget worksheet breaks down spending into Needs, Wants and Savings/Debt Repayment.
+My printable home budget worksheet breaks down spending into three budget categories: Needs, Wants and Savings/Debt Repayment.
 For each category, I have included sub-categories of common expenses.
 Review the categories on my free budget planner worksheet printable to begin to jog your memory of where you commonly spend your money.

 If one of the categories isn’t applicable to your budget, cross it off and use the space for something else (like a sinking fund) – and use the Other line item as a catch-all for any additional expenditures.

 Pro Tip: The free printable budget sheet comes with categories already in place.
 However, if you want a blank budget worksheet printable, I include it as part of my Complete Budget Kit and my smaller Budget Bundle.